djthread/lucidboard/README.md

 ## Shell Aliases

-Shell aliases are groovy!
 These [recommened few](assets/dev-env/config.fish) are imported to the fish shell in the docker-based dev environment.

 | Alias | Full Command          |
 | ----- | --------------------- |